clhenrick/am-i-rent-stabilized/README.md

 ## Credits
 - Big thanks to [Caroline Woolard](http://carolinewoolard.com/) for suggesting the idea to me.

+- [Jue Yang](https://github.com/jueyang) designed the awesome building graphics which informed the overall redesign of version 2 of the site, as well as helped with translating the content to Chinese.

 - Thanks to [BetaNYC](http://betanyc.us/) for providing motivational support.